Call now in confidence immediate help & advice 24/7

 They believe in the 12-step method, which gives you motivation, support and advice through the concept of a higher power.

-3. Home Detox
+3. Home Detox in Devon

-By receiving a home detox, you will receive daily, one-to-one phone calls from healthcare professionals as well as personalised medication in the post.
+By receiving a home detox, you will receive daily, one-to-one phone calls from rehab healthcare professionals as well as personalised medication in the post.

-4. Al-Anon Family Group Meetings
+4. Al-Anon Family Group Meetings in Devon

-Group family meetings are also another form of alternative treatment.
+Group family meetings are also another form of alternative rehab treatment.
 By attending meetings with your family, they will better understand your addiction whilst learning how to help you move forward.

 If you’re unsure about residential rehab, then outpatient treatment might be for you.

-By attending outpatient treatment, you will be able to receive one to one, daily treatment and care from healthcare professionals whilst going home each day to live your normal, daily life.
+By attending outpatient rehab treatment, you will be able to receive one to one, daily treatment and care from healthcare professionals whilst going home each day to live your normal, daily life.

 Whatever help you need – whether from a conventional drug or alcohol rehab in Devon, or from one of these excellent alternative drug addiction treatment services – give our expert team a call today on 0800 088 66 86